SAS-DHRH/dhcc-toolkit/content/toolkit/decision-trees.md

 * Investigate a hosting provider's energy source with the [Green Web Check](https://www.thegreenwebfoundation.org/green-web-check/).
 * Tools like [Website Carbon Calculator](https://websitecarbon.com) and [Ecograder](https://ecograder.com/) can estimate a website's carbon impact.

-## I want to work with an external partner on their digital sustainability

-* [Julie's Bicycle](https://juliesbicycle.com/) has a lot of resources for arts and culture organisations.
-This [briefing report](https://juliesbicycle.com/resource/briefing-report-environmental-sustainability-in-the-digital-age-of-culture/) focuses on digital sustainability.
-* Many different parts of the toolkit may be relevant.
-* Smaller organisations often

 ## I want to create a website for a research project

 * Begin by factoring consideration of website creation and maintenance in your project proposal’s data management plan.
 See discussion of [Energy Proportionality](https://sas-dhrh.github.io/dhcc-toolkit/toolkit/grant-writing.html#DMP) in the Grant Writing section for more details.